hygull/bibtex/README.md

         ]
     },
     "misc": {
         "description": "Use this type when nothing else fits.
-A warning will be issued if all optional fields are empty (i.e., the entire entry is empty or has only ignored fields)",
+A warning will be issued if all optional fields are empty (i.e., the entire entry is empty or has only ignored fields)", "requiredFields": [
-        "required_fields": [
             "none"
         ],
-        "optional_fields": [
+        "optionalFields": [
             "author",
             "title",
             "howpublished",